Ferrari 159 S

 The Ferrari 159 S (1947) was the second Ferrari vehicle, succeeding the Ferrari 125 S that had won six of 14 races earlier in 1947.
-Only two 159S were built, one of these rebuilt as a Ferrari 166 Spyder Corsa, and as of 2012, the oldest remaining Ferrari.
+Only two 159 S were built, one of these rebuilt as a Ferrari 166 Spyder Corsa, and as of 2012, the oldest remaining Ferrari.

 Technical

 The 159 S was essentially a Ferrari 125 S with a larger engine (larger bore) and very minor cosmetic differences.

 The engine was a 1.9-litre (1903 cc/116 in³) 60° V12 with a bore/stroke of 59 x 58 mm, producing 125 bhp (92 kW) at 6,500 rpm with a compression ratio of 8.5:1.
 It was a single overhead camshaft design with 2 valves per cylinder and three Weber 32DCF carburettors.
 It had a five-speed manual transmissions and retained the Fiat tradition of mounting the engine in-block with the gearbox.
 It had a steel tube-frame chassis, independent wishbone suspension with transverse leaf springs in front and a live axle in the rear and hydraulic shock absorbers all round.
 Drum brakes were specified front and rear.